vivianamarquez-2013/ProjectEulerSolutionsPython/README.md

 ProjectEulerSolutionsPython
 ===========================

-This repository has some of the solutions to some of the Project Euler's problems in Python.
+This repository has the solutions to some of the Project Euler's problems in Python.